GEMINI-Medicine/DFC-risk-model/README.md

 ## Contact

-If you have any questions about the methods or data reported in this repository, please [open an issue](https://github.com/GEMINI-Medicine/diabetes-larp/issues) or contact Gemini.Data@unityhealth.to.
+If you have any questions about the content of this repository, please [open an issue](https://github.com/GEMINI-Medicine/diabetes-larp/issues) or contact Gemini.Data@unityhealth.to.